Before you create virtual private clouds (VPCs) and vSwitches, you must plan the number of VPCs and vSwitches, and CIDR blocks of VPCs and vSwitches.

 vSwitches in different zones to implement cross-zone disaster recovery.

 Network latency between different zones in the same region is typically low.
 However, you must check the actual network latency after you deploy your services.
-The network latency may be increased due to the complex network architecture.
+The network latency may be increased due to the complex network topology.
 We recommend that you optimize and adapt the system to meet your requirements for high availability and low latency.

 - In addition, the scale and planning of your service system must also be taken into consideration when you determine the number of vSwitches to be created.
 If you want the frontend system to communicate with the Internet, we recommend that you deploy different frontend systems in different vSwitches and deploy backend systems in other vSwitches.
 This improves service availability.